marlon-net/cheat-sheets/cloud/what-is-cloud-computing.md

 	- Cloud computing enables you to increase or decrease IT infra resources according to your business needs
 	- Both manual and automatic scaling options are available with most cloud providers
 4. Flexibility
-	 - IT organiztions traditionally focus on various responsibilities, from procuring, hosting, and maintaining IT infra to custumer support and security
+	 - IT organizations traditionally focus on various responsibilities, from procuring, hosting, and maintaining IT infra to customer support and security
 	 - Because these services are made available as managed services by the cloud provider, organizations can focus on their actual business and not IT management issues
 5. Security
 	 - Cloud providers offer data protection services like data encryption and policy-based user management, making cloud security equivalent to conventional systems